nthState/Haptrix/docs/Markdown/Export.md

 ### Export for Game Controllers

-PlayStation 5 Dual Sense and Xbox Series X Controllers support Core Haptics, this export option allows you to export setup code to run you Haptic Experience.If you connect a controller to your Mac, you can use run on device just like an iPhone to feel the vibration.Multiple controllers can be connected at once.
+PlayStation 5 Dual Sense and Xbox Series X Controllers support Core Haptics, this export option allows you to export setup code to run you Haptic Experience.If you connect a controller to your Mac, you can use run on device like an iPhone to feel the vibration.Multiple controllers can be connected at once.